hjhanson-matc/CodeExamples/README.md

-# Some of the assingments from my degree program
+# Some of the assignments from my degree program

 The basic scripting examples are from the basic python class I took in my first semester and includes examples of basic python concepts.